AAROC/aaroc.github.io/_posts/2014-09-07-AAROC-APHRC-PID.md

   1. In order to be able to reproduce the analysis or results (and so, reinforce or counter-state research outputs), the data should be cited in the original research using a *persistent reference*

 A scientific or scholarly output can be considered of higher quality if it not only produces a result, but publishes in an open way, the *method* and *means* by which that result was obtained.
-CHAIN-REDS has proposed, as part of its work plan, to demonstrate a combination of services to enable [Data Accessibility, Reliability and Trustworthiness](DART).
+CHAIN-REDS has proposed, as part of its work plan, to demonstrate a combination of services to enable [Data Accessibility, Reliability and Trustworthiness](https://www.chain-project.eu/services).
 These services include metadata harvesters and semantic search engines based on metadata vocabularies, data transfer and retrieval systems and the usage of the [handle](http://www.handle.net) system to issue persistent identifiers.
 Let's see what all this has to do with APHRC's data.

+<iframe width="940" height="529" src="https://www.youtube.com/watch?v=_N-ctRAYlHw" frameborder="0"> </iframe>

 ## Accessibility